 The second half of the Dynamo definition compares UID parameters and synchronizes changes.

 The following Python code creates new keys and outputs a list to Dynamo for parameter assignment.

-18 parameters are assigned using the SynchronizeKeySchedule.SetParameters custom node.
+18 parameters are assigned using a SynchronizeKeySchedule.SetParameters custom node.

 Once setup, modifications are easy.
 Simply open the Dynamo definition and run it on each Revit file.

-Key schedule modifications that would have taken hours (25 hours in the case study above) now complete in just a few seconds per file, with consistently accurate results.
+Key schedule modifications that would have taken hours (25 hours in the example above) now complete in just a few seconds per file, with consistently accurate results.